 While the number of years given will give some insight into their level of experience, more doesn’t necessarily equate to better.
 Some wedding DJs constantly evolve and improve their skill set, while others have done the same ol’ song and dance for twenty-plus years.
 Also, there is a difference between a DJ who has done volunteer gigs for a number of years and is just starting to book paid performance events, versus a DJ with a proven professional track record.

 2. If the wedding lasts longer than scheduled, what are the overtime charges?

 It should be in the written contract, but even if it isn’t, it’s important to know what the additional charges for additional time will be.
 Also good to know: “What payment methods are accepted for overtime, and when must it be paid?”

 It is important for a DJ to have enough music to accommodate the requests of you and your guests.
 But bigger doesn’t necessarily mean better.

 4. What genres are your specialty?

 Every DJ has genres that they personally enjoy and extensively know.
 For me, it is Country, Rap, Classic Rock, and Top 40.
 A party that predominantly features those genres I know I will crush.

 5. What genres are your weakness?

-Conversely, ever DJ has genres they don’t really care for, and would rather not play.
-For me, it is Metal and Indie.
+Conversely, every DJ has genres they don’t really care for, and would rather not play.
+For me, it is Metal and Alternative Rock.
 Fortunately, I don’t book events where those genres are predominantly featured.